MicrosoftDocs/bi-shared-docs/tom/install-distribute-and-reference-the-tabular-object-model.md

 ---
 # Install, distribute, and reference the Tabular Object Model

-This article explains how to download, reference, and redistribute Tabular Object Model (TOM), a C# library for creating and managing tabular models and databases in managed code.
+This article describes how to download, reference, and redistribute Tabular Object Model (TOM), a C# library for creating and managing tabular models and databases in managed code.

 TOM is an extension of the AMO client library (Microsoft.AnalysisServices.dll).
 To use TOM, the model and database must be at compatibility level 1200 or higher.